codefrau/jasmine/README.md

 It uses plugins for various tasks, and I (Vanessa) had to write a few new ones to support Croquet Jasmine.
 In particular, these are the [Balloon3D Accelerator Plugin](jasmine-b3daccel-plugin.js), [Balloon3D Engine Plugin](jasmine-b3dengine-plugin.js), [MPEG3Plugin](jasmine-mpeg3-plugin.js), and [OpenGL](jasmine-opengl.js).
-The latter is not a full plugin but provides an emulation of OpenGL functions for WebGL.
+The latter is not a "regular" plugin providing Smalltalk primitives, but provides the equivalent of an OpenGL library with functions that are called via FFI.
+For efficiency, it emulates the OpenGL 1.x state but uses WebGL for the actual rendering.

 If we get these complete, they should be upstreamed to SqueakJS.
-But at the moment I'm just trying to implement the parts that are needed to get Croquet working.
+For the moment I only implemented the parts that are needed to get Croquet working.

-One big thing I have not started working on yet is collaboration – the original was fully collaborative.
-My plan is to write a special SocketPlugin that emulates a LAN using [modern Croquet](https://croquet.io) as transport.
+One big thing I have not gotten to completely work yet is collaboration – the original Croquet was fully collaborative.
+I started implementing a SocketPlugin that emulates a full TCP/IP stack and network using [modern Croquet](https://croquet.io) as transport.
 The existing SqueakJS SocketPlugin only allows http/https connections.
+The tests appear to work, but not the Croquet multiuser mode.
+Help would be very much appreciated.